abdulsohu/ShopifyFrontendChallenge2021/README.md

 # Spacestagram

-The online beta for this project is now available [online](https://cosmostellations.netlify.app/)!
+A beta for this project is now available [online](https://cosmostellations.netlify.app/)!

 ## First Look